The Applicant

 Flag the Compliance Issues

-Read Cascade Logistics's draft Compensation Policy.
-Click on any section that contains a compliance violation.
+Read Cascade's draft policy.
+Click any section with a compliance violation.

 Cascade Logistics Inc.